Developer notes

 - Initial focus on a screen should land in a logical place, such as back button, screen title, first text field, or first heading

-- When a menu, picker, or modal is closed, the focus should return to the triggering element
+When a link is closed, the focus should return to the triggering element

 - Android Views